pavelpikta/pavelpikta/README.md

 <p>

-  - DevOps Engineer with more than 4 years of IT experience
+Systems Engineer with more than 4 years of IT experience in the field of DevOps

-  - Good knowledge and hands-on experience in: Infrastructure as Code(Terraform), Configuration Management(Ansible), CI/CD(Jenkins, Gitlab CI), public/private clouds (AWS), scripting (Bash, Groovy), Containers (Docker), Logs management (ELK Stack), Bug tracking systems (Jira), Wiki (Confluence, GitLab Pages), Monitoring (New Relic)
+- Good knowledge and hands-on experience in:
+  - Infrastructure as Code(Terraform)
+  - Configuration Management(Ansible)
+  - CI/CD(Jenkins, Gitlab CI, GitHub Actions)
+  - public/private clouds (AWS)
+  - scripting (Bash, Python, Groovy)
+  - Containers (Docker)
+  - Logs management (ELK Stack, Elastic Cloud Enterprise)
+  - Bug tracking systems (Jira)
+  - Wiki (Confluence, GitLab Pages, GitHub Wiki)
+  - Monitoring (New Relic, Grafana)

-  - Practical experience with AWS; Proven practical development and implementation experience with focus on different solutions in AWS Cloud
+- Practical experience with AWS; Proven practical development and implementation experience with focus on different solutions in AWS Cloud.

-  - Experienced and responsible for supporting development teams in various aspects of SDLC, focused on designing, implementing, maintaining and evolving cloud infrastructures (AWS) using Infrastructure as Code tools and technologies
+- Experienced and responsible for supporting development teams in various aspects of SDLC, focused on designing, implementing, maintaining and evolving cloud infrastructures (AWS) using Infrastructure as Code tools and technologies.

-  - Strong analytical, troubleshooting, problem-solving skills
+- Strong analytical, troubleshooting, problem-solving skills.

-  - Key business domains: Software Development, E-commerce
+- Key business domains: Software Development, E-commerce.
+- Worked successfully in a multicultural team, able to to work independently as well as in a team.

+Abilities:

+- Design complex solution to integrate different tools into CI/CD pipelines
+- Integrate complex solutions
+- Setup CI/CD pipelines
+- Setup infrastructure with IaC tools
+- Automate repetitive tasks, software installation, configuration management, and system provisioning with Ansible.

+Key achievements:

+- Migrated solution from shared AWS account to dedicated AWS accounts
+- Developed ansible roles to provide a framework for fully independent, or interdependent collections of variables, tasks, files, templates, and modules

+Member and contributor of [@lean-delivery](https://github.com/lean-delivery) organization

-  - Member and contributor of [@lean-delivery](https://github.com/lean-delivery) organization
+Member and contributor of [@lean-delivery](https://github.com/lean-delivery) organization
 </p>

 <h2>